 Soccer is a game that is played throughout the world and is becoming more and more popular each year in the United States.
 As soccer gains popularity the number of participants increases.
 There are currently many different indoor and outdoor leagues and fields throughout San Diego County.
 These leagues are filled with individuals of all ages and skill levels.
 They range anywhere from ex-professional players to “weekend warriors” who play once a week.
 As more and more people sign up for soccer more injuries can occur.

-As a sports medicine doctor I see a wide variety of injuries related to soccer.
+I see a wide variety of injuries related to soccer.
 Most of theses musculoskeletal type injuries occur in the lower extremities, which include the hips, knees and ankles.
 At our sports medicine practice we see a direct relationship between injuries, age and frequency of play.
 As a person ages and increases their frequency of play they are more likely to sustain an injury at some point.
 There are many different muscle/tendon/ligament type injuries that can occur while playing soccer.
 Some of the most common injuries include—various muscle strains, ACL and PCL tears, MCL and LCL tears, shin splints, patellar and achilles tendonitis or tendonosis, groin pulls, meniscus tears, ankle sprains, hamstring and quadriceps strains.

 Common Soccer Injuries